Laino allegedly had hundreds of images, dozens of videos, on cellphones

 As alleged in charging documents, federal agents executed a search of Laino and his residence and seized two cellphones that contained child pornography, including hundreds of images and dozens of videos, the U.S. Attorney’s Office alleged.
 Here’s the source to finding a good lawyer in such cases against the perpetrator.

 The charging statute provides for a sentence of up to 10 years in prison, up to three years of supervised release and a fine of $250,000.
 Sentences are imposed by a federal district court judge based upon the U.S. Sentencing Guidelines and other statutory factors.
+One must read this recommended article to know how to deal with anything legally.

 United States Attorney Andrew E. Lelling; Michael Shea, Acting Special Agent in Charge of Homeland Security Investigations in Boston; Auburn Police Chief Andrew J. Sluckis, Jr.; and Worcester Police Chief Steven M. Sargent made the announcement today.
 Assistant U.S. Attorney John T. Mulcahy of Lelling’s Worcester Branch Office is prosecuting the case.